Sample reports

 Updated annually, Market Potential data is available for any census geography, ring, or polygon.

-The following sample Market Potential reports are available:
+The following sample Market Potential reports are available in both the Esri classic report template and the new report template:

-Esri Tapestry Segmentation provides a detailed description of America's neighborhoods.
-This dataset groups residential areas into segments based on shared demographic, socioeconomic, and lifestyle characteristics.
+The ArcGIS Tapestry dataset groups residential areas into segments based on shared demographic, socioeconomic, and lifestyle characteristics.
 Neighborhoods with the most similar characteristics are grouped together, and neighborhoods showing divergent characteristics are separated.

-You can use Esri Tapestry Segmentation to learn more about customers and regions across the United States, such as the following:
+You can use ArcGIS Tapestry to learn more about communities across the United States, such as the following:

-The following sample Esri Tapestry Segmentation sample reports are available:
+The following sample Esri Tapestry Segmentation sample reports are available in both the Esri classic report template and the new report template: